uwcartlab/webmapping/Chapter07/readme.md

 *   Write a readme file in Markdown
 *   Use GitHub as a platform for collaborative coding

-Note: If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using a dummy email address to practice the collaborative coding concepts described below.
+Note: If you are working through this chapter by yourself and not in a classroom setting, create a second GitHub account using a dummy email address to practice the collaborative coding concepts described below, as these will be valuable once entering a group work environment.

 Lesson 1: GitHub Refresher
 ==========================